Jump to section

 Complaints

-If you want to make a complaint about a black cab or minicab then you can call Transport for London (TfL) on 0343 222 4000, email [email protected] or fill in their online complaints form.
+If you want to make a complaint about a black cab, minicab or a taxi booked through a ridesharing app, then you can call Transport for London (TfL) on 0343 222 4000, email [email protected] or fill in their online complaints form.

 Plan Ahead

-Make sure you have enough money on your Oyster card or that you have a contactless debit or credit card (you can now scan these like Oyster cards on buses and in the Underground and Overground).
+Make sure you have enough money on your Oyster card or that you have a contactless debit or credit card.
 Be aware that buses no longer accept cash – you must pay your bus fare by Oyster or contactless card.
+You might use Apple pay or Google Wallet to pay for your journey, but it’s best to carry a contactless card just in case your phone dies or is misplaced.

-If your plans for the evening change, let someone know if possible.
+If your plans for the evening change, let someone you trust know if possible.

 Camden Safety Hub & Bus

-If you live in Camden and need some late on a Friday or Saturday, you can visit the Camden Safety Bus and Hub.
+If you live in Camden and need some late on a Friday or Saturday, you can visit the Camden Safety Bus, a stationary bus parked outside Camden Town Station.
 This is an inclusive safe space, managed by a trained team who are on hand to provide support for people who have found themselves in a vulnerable state, uncomfortable situation or need some extra support when out on a Friday or Saturday night.

 The Safety Hub is open from 9pm to 2.30am every Friday and Saturday night, and offers phone charging facilities, water, first aid support and a place to rest before travelling home.
 Volunteers will be on hand to provide a listening ear for those who need someone to talk, and direct them to any additional services they might need as well as provide educational resources to promote a safe and fun night out.